xzel23/cabe/README.md

   where this contract is not fulfilled, even without relying on annotations to be present in the compiled library code

 I started looking around to see how I could enable this in my Gradle build, but did not find any solution.
-I also did not want to use Lombok because the Lombok assertions have runtime retention and add a runtime dependency to projects that use it.

-Also, Lombok tends to introduce new features that while innovative later are implemented in a different way in standard JDK.
+I also did not want to use Lombok — there's a big controversy about Lombok in the Java community that I will not comment.
+My personal reason to not using Lombok is that it introduced many things that plain Java in newer versions does out of the box, but differently (i.e., Java records vs Lombok records).
+I want my code to use standard Java wherever possible, that's all.

 What I wanted is something more or less like Lombok, but closer to standard Java.
-Thus, the name was born: Cabai is another name for Lombok, but on the island of Java, it is commonly called ***Cabe***!
+Thus, the name was born: Cabai is another name for Lombok, but on the island of Java, it is commonly called ***Cabe***.

 Usage
 -----